 - B: this is the current Bid price.
 This is the same no matter where the chart is scrolled to.

-- [Bid Size] x [Ask Size]: This is the size/volume of orders at the Bid price and orders at the Ask price.
+- [Bid Size] x [Ask Size]: This is the quantity of the orders at the current best Bid price and orders at the current best Ask price.

 - V: This is the volume for the last displayed bar.

 - DV: This is the total daily volume for the current trading day.

 - BV: This is the Bid Volume for the last displayed bar.
 Bid Volume is the volume traded at the Bid price or lower.

 - AV: This is the Ask Volume for the last displayed bar.
 Ask Volume is the volume traded at the Ask price or higher.